-Shakiness: Apply the front brake and push the handlebars back and forth, front to back or if the bicycle is on a workstand and the front wheel removed, push and pull on the forks.
-If you feel a knocking sensation or "clunk" it means the headset is too loose.
-Important!
-Use care with suspension forks, because the legs may have play in sliders.
-Grab upper portion of fork.
-Figure 4.22

-2 Stiffness: Lift the front of the frame so the front wheel is off the ground.
+- Shakiness: Apply the front brake and push the handlebars back and forth, front to back.
+Or if the bicycle is on a workstand and the front wheel removed, push and pull on the forks.
+If you feel a knocking sensation or "clunk" it means the headset is too loose. - 2 Stiffness: Lift the front of the frame so the front wheel is off the ground.
 The handlebar and wheel should flop to one side or another.
 If there is drag or binding the headset is too tight.